INFORMATION ON THIS PAGE

 - Minimising direct and indirect contact between poultry and wild birds, including making sure all feed and water is not accessible to wild birds.

-The NFU has created a poster explaining some of the biosecurity measures to take while the AIPZ and housing order is place.
-The poster can be printed and shared on farm or with other poultry keepers.
+The NFU has created a poster explaining some of the biosecurity measures to implement whilst the AIPZ is in place.
+The poster can be printed and shared with other poultry keepers.
 Find it here.

 Watch: Chief vet Christine Middlemiss gives advice to people with backyard flocks on what they should look out for and how to keep their birds safe